allan-pg/Birth-Rate-Analysis/README.md

 ![q](https://github.com/allan-pg/birth_rate/assets/62595869/2c597aa1-f4e3-4f2a-9773-eccc2f0b1e53)

 ## Data Used
 **Data** The dataset used is of new borns in the year 2015.
-I have also included the dataset which is also available on kaggle.
+I have included the dataset.
 It contains 365 rows and and 9 columns
 **Data Visualization** - Power BI